hardbyte/Paillier.jl/docs/src/usage.md

 Note that addition between encrypted numbers, and multiplication of an encrypted number and a *plaintext* number works.

+!!! note

     The raw encrypted numbers above are **not** ready for sharing.
 Users must manually call `obfuscate` once all the mathematical operations have been completed.

 ```@docs
 Paillier.obfuscate
 ```